User Tools

 -Sometimes you need to share files with some colleagues or your research group.+Sometimesyou may need to share files with colleagues or members of your research group.

--We provide two types of shared folders : +We offer two types of shared folders:
++We offer two types of shared folders:

-- * in "home" (''/home/share/'') - to share scripts and shared libraries for a common project +
+- in "home" (''/home/share/''- to share scripts and shared libraries for common project + * **In the "scratch" directory** (`/srv/beegfs/scratch/shares/`): Suitable for sharing larger files, such as datasets.

-- * in "scratch" (''/srv/beegfs/scratch/shares/'') - to share datasets for instance +
+- * in "scratch" (''/srv/beegfs/scratch/shares/''- to share datasets for instance +

--If you are an Outisder user and you don'have access to DW please request to your PI to fill the form.+To request a shared folder, please fill out the form at [[https://dw.unige.ch/openentry.html?tid=hpc|DW]].
+-If you need one, please fill the form on DW: https://dw.unige.ch/openentry.html?tid=hpc +To request a shared folder, please fill out the form at [[https://dw.unige.ch/openentry.html?tid=hpc|DW]].
 As part of the request, you'll be asked if you already have a *group* you’d like to use.
-If this isn't the caseyou'll need to create one ([[https://dw.unige.ch/openentry.html?tid=adaccess|link]] on the form)
+If this isn't the case, you'll need to create one ([[https://dw.unige.ch/openentry.html?tid=adaccess|link]] on the form)

-+A **group** is a collection of users used to manage shared access to resources.
+-If you are an Outisder user and you don't have access to DW, please request to your PI to fill the form.+A **group** is a collection of users used to manage shared access to resources.
 These groups are defined and stored in the **Active Directory** and allow us to control who can access specific folders.

 +If you need more details about groups, please contact your **CI** (*correspondant informatique*).